 Walnut is a nutritional nut that originated in the Mediterranean region and Central Asia, and humans have been consuming it for thousands of years.
-The walnut nutrition facts suggest that these nuts are dense in omega-3 fats and are rich in antioxidants.
+The walnut nutrition facts and benefits by research suggest that these nuts are dense in omega-3 fats and are rich in antioxidants.
 Eating walnuts may improve brain health and prevent cardiovascular disease and cancer.

 Walnuts are usually eaten on their own as a snack and can also be used to prepare salads, pasta, baked goods, breakfast cereals, and soups.
 They’re also used to make walnut oil which is an expensive food oil frequently used in salad dressings.
 The most common variety of walnut is the English walnut.